 Often one looks for an immediate injury when accessing the cause of their pain and seeking chiropractic treatment.
 Sometimes if the pain becomes chronic they start to become concerned about the underlying injury and consider the cause.
-However, what is surprising to most in the diagnosis of their pain, whether it be neck, back, headaches or extremities, is that the injury and underlying cause occurred long before.
-Understanding this and it’s implications, one can consider the use of preventive action and regular maintenance to address concerns before they become problematic or significantly damaged.
+However, what is surprising to most in the diagnosis of their pain, whether it be the neck, back, headaches or extremities, is that the injury and underlying cause occurred long before.
+Understanding this and its implications, one can consider the use of preventive action and regular maintenance to address concerns before they become problematic or significantly damaged.
 It’s for this reason that Doctor Overton suggests taking a proactive approach to relieving pain before it becomes a larger factor.

-Like cancer and diabetes are found long after they begin, long term pain is often associated with an injury that occurred long before it is noticed.
+Like cancer and diabetes are found long after they begin, long-term pain is often associated with an injury that occurred long before it is noticed.
 While we may have injuries in our youth that we believe to be nothing important, after time it can spiral into a major cause of pain.
-Often, a chiropractor will be find damage that has been done 10 to even 20 years before the pain becomes a major factor.
+Often, a chiropractor will find damage that has been done 10 to even 20 years before the pain becomes a major factor.
 It is for this reason that our chiropractor suggests the following action.

 Take pain seriously